 Republicans running for Senate seek to navigate IVF stance after Alabama ruling

-Republicans aiming to take back control of the U.S. Senate are urging lawmakers and candidates to express support for in vitro fertilization, following a ruling by the Alabama Supreme Court that determined IVF embryos are children "regardless of their location."
+Republicans aiming to take back control of the U.S. Senate are urging lawmakers and candidates to express support for in vitro fertilization after a ruling by the Alabama Supreme Court that determined IVF embryos are children, "regardless of their location."

 In a memo released Friday, the National Republican Senatorial Committee, which works to elect Republicans to the Senate, advised candidates "to clearly and concisely reject efforts by the government to restrict IVF."